 Even young children can be successful with this easy Christmas craft.
 The painting is very simple for little hands and the details can be easily added with a little bit of glue or paint.

 I decided to glue all of the blocks on slightly crooked because I felt that it gave them a bit of character.
 However, they look just as adorable with the blocks lined up!

 I am so happy with how well they turned out.
-The blocks give them a special, natural look that I love.
+The wooden blocks give them a special, natural look that I love.
 They are so simple, but turn out so beautifully and make a nice homemade keepsake.

 When I make them again, I would love to try them with larger blocks.
 These figures are perfect for little hands, and larger pieces would look great for decoration.
 Christmas crafts for kids can be inexpensive, easy and beautiful!

 In our kindergarten classes, we ended up with over 100 Christmas block characters.
 Each child was able to choose which character they wanted to make.

 Each character was a little bit different from the others, but they were all adorable.
 They made wonderful Christmas presents that the children were excited to take home.